You are logged in as

 LogoutThis website uses cookies to distinguish you from other users.
 This helps us to provide you with a good user experience and also allows us to improve our website.
 More information

-The College has a staff of professional instructors who operate our Outdoor Education programme at the Alistair Sidey Mountain Lodge at Castle Hill.
-An Outdoor Education programme is provided to all Year 9–10 students in the form of class camps and year group outings throughout the year.
+The College has a team of professional instructors who deliver our Outdoor Education programme from the Alistair Sidey Mountain Lodge.
+Outdoor Education is an integral part of the Year 9 and 10 experience, with all students participating in camps and outdoor learning experiences throughout the year.

 Year 9